 Do I have to pay the full camp fee at the time of registration?

 Most camps require a payment at the time of registration, however, a few camps may require only a deposit.
 Please refer to each camp’s web page for details.
 Full payment is required for all online registrations.

 When do you stop accepting registrations for camps?

 Registration generally closes 48 hours prior to the start of the camp.
 All camp registrations are processed in the order in which they are received.
-Most camps offer walk-up registration unless otherwise noted on the camp brochure.
+Most camps offer walk-up registration unless otherwise noted on the camp webpage.

 What’s the difference between “overnight” and “day” campers?

 Many of our camps offer two enrollment options for campers – overnight and day.
 Overnight campers, (also called resident) stay on campus in the dorms at night, whereas day campers (also called “commuters”) commute between campus and their home (or where they are staying) each day.

 Do camps offer any discounts on the registration fees?

 Some camps do offer discounts, such as for groups, Ohio State employees, sibling discounts, multi-camp discounts, military, etc. Please check the camp brochure for discount information or contact the Camps Office with any questions.